Minelie/DataScienceProjects/README.md

 # DataScienceProjects
 Coursera Data Science Projects

-This is the repository with the most relevant Course Projects in the Data Science Specialization in Coursera.
+This is the repository with a few relevant Course Projects in the Data Science Specialization in Coursera.
 The rendered html versions are in the following links:

 Reproducible Research Course Project: http://htmlpreview.github.com/?https://github.com/Minelie/DataScienceProjects/blob/master/ReproducibleResearch_Project.html